pulumi/pulumi/README.md

 If you wish to use the optional `lint` make target, you'll also need to install Golint:

-* `go get -u github.com/golang/lint/golint`
+    $ go get -u github.com/golang/lint/golint

-## Building and Testing
+### Building and Testing

-To build Coconut, first clone it into a standard Go workspace:
+To build Coconut, ensure `GOPATH` is set, and clone into a standard Go workspace:

-    $ mkdir -p $GOPATH/src/github.com/pulumi
     $ git clone git@github.com:pulumi/coconut $GOPATH/src/github.com/pulumi/coconut

-A good default value for `GOPATH` is `~/go`.

 Coconut needs to know where to look for its runtime, library, etc.  By default, it will look in `/usr/local/coconut`, however you can override this with the `COCOPATH` variable.
 Normally it's easiest just to create a symlink: